-With beautiful purple flowers and many small shoots of green foliage, Mexican Heather is a great addition to your annuals garden!
-Mexican Heather is a popular annual at Homestead Gardens, so we broke down some important things to consider when caring for your own Mexican Heather plants.
+With beautiful purple flowers and many small shoots of green foliage, Mexican heather is a great addition to your garden.
+Mexican heather is a popular annual at Homestead Gardens, so we broke down some important things to consider when caring for your own Mexican heather plants.

-Mexican Heather is a shrub-like groundcover with bright green leaves and small flowers, normally pink, white or lavender colors.
+Mexican heather is a shrub-like groundcover with bright green leaves and small flowers, normally of a pink, white, or lavender color.

 - Elfin Herb